RedApparat/Fotoapparat/README.md

 ```

 Camera permission will be automatically added to your `AndroidManifest.xml`.
 Do not forget to request this permission on Marshmallow and higher.

+## Credits

+We want to say thanks to [Mark Murphy](https://github.com/commonsguy) for the awesome job he did with [CWAC-Camera](https://github.com/commonsguy/cwac-camera).
+We were using his library for a couple of years and now we feel that Fotoapparat is a next step in the right direction.

 ## License